sdercolin/vlabeler/README.md

 ## Get started

-1. Click `New project..`
+1. Click `New project...`
-2. Select a folder containing your sample files
+2. Select a folder containing your sample files as `Sample Directory`
 3. Change `Project location` and `Project name` if you would like
 4. Change `Cache directory` if you would like to save the cache files (rendered images, processed wav files, etc.) somewhere else
-5. Select a labeler (e.g. UTAU oto labeler if you are editing UTAU oto)
+5. Select a labeler, see [Scenarios](#scenarios) for which labeler to use
-6. Select a label file template and its encoding (e.g. a pre-filled oto file), or leave it blank to use the default template (not recommended)
+6. Select a template generator if you don't have an existing label file
-7. If you don't have a template file, select a template generator along with an input file that it requires
+7. If you want to edit an existing label file, choose an input file and its encoding
-8. Check the settings of the labeler and the plugin you selected
+8. Check the settings of the labeler and the template generator you selected
 9. Click `OK` and start editing
 10. Click `Export` in the menu to get the edited label file